 We are proud to work with manufacturers of all sizes.
 With the support of brands and retailers around the globe, we offer a reduced registration fee to smaller facilities.
 This ensures that any production unit can benefit from our program regardless of considerations such as revenue, location, resource allocation, or workforce size.
-Non-exporting facilities with fewer than 200 employees can register for a total of 595 USD.

 Facilities registering with us for the very first time can create a new account to submit the initial application and payment.

 Facilities that currently hold a WRAP certification will be contacted via email within 90 days of its expiration date with a reminder to renew and a link to their renewal application.
 The application will also become available on their Dashboard in our user platform and they may complete it anytime.

 Renewals are more streamlined than the original registration process, but each facility must still undergo a new audit to ensure continued compliance.

 All WRAP audits — including those conducted for the purposes of a renewal — take into account new, evolving, and prospective regulations.
 As such, prior certification does not ensure renewal.
 Every certificate we issue affirms that a facility has proven its operations are safe, humane, and sustainable in accordance with current international standards and local laws.

 Pre-audit self-assessment (PASA)